cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 ![m1ls1 mapping](./images/source_mapping_m1ls1.drawio.png)

+Example source: Table with billing data, the id of the sold object and the price it was sold

 ### M1LSn Single main object with content on multiple relations
 The source row contains

 - 1 set of fields with the business key of object A
 - 1 set of fields with content of object A
-- more then 1 set of fields with the business key of object B
+- 2 or more sets of fields with the business key of object B
-- more then 1 set of field with content about different relations of A and B
+- 2 or more sets of field with content about different relations of A and B

 ![m1lsn mapping](./images/source_mapping_m1lsn.drawio.png)

+Example source: Table with contract data including the id and current delivery rating of the person,that receives the delivery and the id and current credibilty rating of the person that pays the bill

 ### M1E1P1 Single main object and single partner object, both with content
 The source row contains